 We know this sounds like a lot, but don’t worry, we’ll support you every step of the way.
 Your responsibilities will grow as your confidence does, and you’ll have space to lead in ways that suit you.

-Build your profile as a youth leader
+- Support building your profile as a youth champion.

 A typical commitment for a Youth Advisory Board Member is: